Welcome to the Institute for Science and Society

 - Digital lives: from sensing technologies to big data screening and data culling to digital objects and the fusion of code and matter

-- Transdisciplinary engagements: synergies between the social sciences, physical sciences, biosciences and engineering
+- Transdisciplinary engagements: synergies between the social sciences, medicine, physical sciences, biosciences and engineering

 See all news